argoproj/argo-workflows/docs/running-locally.md

 # Running Locally

 You have two options:

-1. If you're using VSCode, you use the Dev Container.
+1. If you're using VSCode, you use the Dev-Container.
 This takes about TODO minutes.
 Pre-commit checks take about TODO minutes to run.
 1. Install the requirements on your computer manually.
 This takes about TODO minutes.
 Pre-commit checks take about TODO minutes to run.

 ## Git Clone